TRX-1000/Weatherly-v2/README.md

 **Q: Why isn't my city showing up?**
 A: Make sure you're spelling it correctly.
 Try including the country (e.g., "London, UK").

+**Q: Why does the precipitation value sometimes look inaccurate?**
+A: Precipitation data is estimated using weather models and regional radar observations rather than direct measurements at your exact location.
+Rainfall can vary significantly over short distances and time intervals, so brief or highly localized showers may not be reflected precisely.
+Values may also represent accumulated precipitation over a forecast period rather than real-time rain intensity.

 **Q: Can I change the background images?**
 A: Yes!
 Add your images to `assets/background/` and update the code.
 See [Customization Guide](#-customization-guide).